 Transcranial Magnetic Stimulation has shown a lot of promise so far, not only as a depression treatment but also as an alternative to prescription medications.
 TMS treatments are completely non-invasive and do not require anesthesia or sedatives.

 How Does TMS Therapy Work?

-    TMS Therapy works by stimulating neurons in the prefrontal cortex.
+Transcranial Magnetic Stimulation Therapy works by stimulating neurons in the prefrontal cortex.
 The stimulated neurons then communicate with deeper brain neurons to restore normal functioning and filters out to regions of the brain involved with mood.
 The illustration below shows a simplified version of how this works in the brain.

-    TMS Therapy sessions are performed in the physician’s office on an outpatient basis, five days a week for four to six weeks.
+Transcranial Magnetic Stimulation Therapy sessions are performed in the physician’s office on an outpatient basis, five days a week for four to six weeks.
 New research shows that not only is TMS Therapy successful at treating depression without drugs, but long term effects show no remission after a one-year follow-up.

 We’re extremely excited that research is starting to prove what we’ve known for quite some time.
 We’ve seen positive results with treating depression from the beginning, and it’s great to see even more validation from the scientific community.

 TMS Therapy (Transcranial Magnetic Stimulation Therapy) has shown to be very successful for overcoming treatment-resistant depression and addiction without prescription medications.